sashahafner/ALFAMI/README.md

 Once the compressed file has downloaded, extract the contents to a logical place that you can find again.

 # Using ALFAMI
+To use ALFAMI:

+1. Enter input data in the blank template file `inputs/inputs.xlsx`.
+See `inputs/example_inputs.xlsx` for an example.
+2. Run the batch file `run_ALFAMI.bat` (Windows) or `run_ALFAMI.sh` (Mac OS or Linux).
+3. Check the output and logs directories for results.